zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/intro-mongoapi/intro-mongoapi.md

 * Use APEX to visualize document store in a very fast way
 * Use multi-cloud support to your Python web service to support MongoDB
 * Compare and understand the differences between Oracle SODA with MongoDB API and Oracle MongoAPI capability
-* Use MongoAPI capability for micro-service Python applicacion
+* Use MongoAPI capability for micro-service Python application

 ## Prerequisites